Wild Garlic Pesto

 Ingredients

-• 1 hand of parsley (some of the stalks can be included)
+- 1 hand full of parsley some of the stalks can be included

 Instructions

-1. Roast the sunflower seeds and pine nuts in a pan without oil until they turn light brown.
+- Roast the sunflower seeds in a pan without oil until they turn light brown.
 Leave to cool on a plate.

-3. Now chop the roasted sunflower and pine nuts with the wild garlic and all the other ingredients (parsley, yeast flakes, salt, and pepper) in the food processor and mix.
+- Now chop the roasted sunflower seeds with the wild garlic and all the other ingredients (parsley, yeast flakes, salt, and pepper) in the food processor and mix.

-4. Slowly add the oil through the designated opening in the food processor.
-My Kitchenaid Food Processor *) has something like that.
+- Slowly add the oil through the designated opening in the food processor.
+My food processor from KitchenAid has something like that.
 Otherwise, just add it to the other ingredients.

 Notes